empire-medical/openapi-validator/README.md

 ##TODO

-1. Support all openapi formats and types
+1. Support all openapi formats
 2. Support for not keyword
-3. Support formats other than application/json

 ##How this works?